SATAY-LL/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 When `Quality check interrupt` is set, the program pauses after the raw quality checking (before the trimming) and asking if the user want to continue the processing (press `n` to stop and `y` to continue).
 Stopping the program allows the user to check the quality report of the raw data.
 After checking the quality report, the program can be restarted by typing `bash satay.sh` after which the program remembers the settings that were previously set (it will skip the file selection window).
-Changes can be made for the trimming and alignment tools and press `OK` to continue.
+Changes can be made for the trimming (including the adapters file) and alignment tools and press `OK` to continue.
 This time the raw quality report will be skipped.

 The next options determine if the sam file needs to be deleted after processing, whether the bam file needs to be sorted and indexed, if the [transposon mapping](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/satay_processing/python_transposonmapping/transposonmapping_satay.py) needs to be performed and if a flagstat report needs to be created (the quality report of the alignment).
+Check if all the output files that are expected based on the settings are created (see the [Input, Output](#input-output) section).
+See the section [Summary and additional tips](#summary-and-additional-tips) about how to check if the output makes sense based on the input data and the applied settings.

 <img src="media\satay_settingswindow.png" alt="satay.sh_settings_window" width=700>